-I’m so excited to start sharing our home tour with you As you know, our home was featured in Domino Magazine, a dream come true, a few weeks ago.
+I’m so excited to share more of our home with you.
+As you know, our home was featured in Domino Magazine, a dream come true.
 The tour offered a peak at the different rooms in our house, so I’m going to dedicate a blog post to each room in our house and get into the details of what we updated, talk about some of the design decisions, and of course share my sources with you.
-This week, I’m starting with the dining room and from there I’ll move onto the kitchen, living room, nursery, and guest bath!
+This week, I’m starting with our mid century modern dining room and from there I’ll move onto the kitchen, living room, nursery, and guest bath!

 Our dining room was one of the first and only rooms that was basically done when we moved in.
 Every piece just came together at the same time and didn’t require too much hunting around.
 I opted for the West Elm dining table since it can accommodate 8-10 people comfortably and it was a tough piece to find vintage.
 The chairs had been popping up on the Amsterdam Modern website for a while, but no one wanted them because they were dusty, the legs were crooked and some of the chairs were missing feet.
 I had them deep cleaned twice and my in laws helped get the feet on and the legs straight.
 I think I bought all 6 chairs for about $450!
 I went with this vintage looking rug since it can withstand stains and came in just the right size 10 x 13 so it filled the space nicely.
 Ever since we moved into the house, I knew I wanted the Jonathan Adler Meurice Chandelier and after our renovation we finally got it.
 It’s another piece that brings the room together and serves as a statement piece for an otherwise neutral space.